What YOU need to know ahead of the 2022/23 North Caledonian League season kicking off this weekend

 Nairn County’s A side suffered a dip in form before a strong recovery took them from bottom place to eighth place as well as two cup semi-finals.

-Their manager Stuart Finnie, whose goal is to drive young lads into Ronnie Sharp’s first-team, is after more consistency from his well-drilled youngsters.
+Their manager Stuart Finnie, whose goal is to drive young lads into Ronnie Sharp’s first-team, is after more consistency..

-He said: “We had a dip in the middle of the season when we couldn’t get going and took a couple of bad defeats.

-“It was hugely frustrating as we lost seven games on the bounce.
-However, we did rally and got ourselves off the bottom of the league.
-We’re lucky we had a good start.

 North Kessock will be the home base for Inverness Athletic and co-boss Stuart Ross is keen for his side to push on from their ninth-place finish last year.